mongodb-developer/SocialStats/README.md

 Production is the version of the app that my end users interact with.

 * **Git**: The code is in the Prod Repo.
-* **Stitch and Atlas**: Our app is deployed in the Prod Stitch App, and our Prod data is in the associated Prod Atlas Project.
+* **Realm and Atlas**: Our app is deployed in the Prod Realm App, and our Prod data is in the associated Prod Atlas Project.
 * **Tests**: If we want to run tests, we can use our local machines to execute unit tests against the code in the Prod Repo.

 ## Automated Deployments

-The code is deployed to Stitch using [automated GitHub deployments](https://docs.mongodb.com/stitch/deploy/deploy-automatically-with-github/).
-Since the automatated GitHub deployments currently only deploy from the master branch, we have a separate repo for each stage in the CI/CD pipeline.
+The code is deployed to Realm using [automated GitHub deployments](https://docs.mongodb.com/realm/deploy/deploy-automatically-with-github/).
+Since the automated GitHub deployments currently only deploy from the master branch, we have a separate repo for each stage in the CI/CD pipeline.

 ## Travis CI Builds